Powerful and flexible

 Large set of vector icons

-WireframeSketcher comes with 200 monochrome icons that work great with wireframes and that are free to use in your own website or app.
-Icons come in vector format, work at any size, can be colored, rotated, and embedded in any text.
+WireframeSketcher comes with 200+ vector icons that work great with wireframes and that are free to use in your own website or app.
+Icons work at any size, can be colored, rotated, and embedded in any text.
 To embed, just hit Ctrl+Space while editing a widget’s text and choose from the list.
 If these icons are not enough then just install extra icon packs from the stencils library.

 Create reusable bits with Components